Author has written 17 stories for Lord of the Rings, Silmarillion, Lloyd Alexander, and Hobbit.

 For list of names for my story Where the Grass Grows Green, see the bottom of the profile.

-I have begun post on some other sites, but this is the most up to date site when it comes to posted stories.
+I post on some other sites, but this is the most up to date site when it comes to posted stories.
 I use the same username on them all, and if you come across a Ragnelle, there is a chance that it is me.
 I don't know whether there are many others that use that name.
 But my fanfic are so far on these sites:

 Memories of battle won first place in its category in the MEFAs!
 I am very happy for that, and I want to thank everyone that reviewed me, and especially Virtuella for nominating me. :D